Do you have an account?

 Yes, the data sent for calculating imbalances can then be revised.
 These revisions give rise to several cycles during which imbalances are calculated for the BRPs in order to produce high-quality invoices (first invoice in M+1, then adjustment in M+3, M+6 and M+12).
 The revised data must therefore be sent to RTE before these deadlines.

-Schedule 2023 & 2024 for sending Recoflux load curves (DSO to RTE).
+Schedule 2024 & 2025 for sending load curves (DSO to RTE and RTE to DSO)

 Only dynamic data can be revised.